asg017/sqlite-vss/site/getting-started.md

   ');
 ```

-Here we are using [SQLite's builting JSON support](https://www.sqlite.org/json1.html) to define our vector data in a JSON string. `sqlite-vss` supports reading vectors and JSON in a few different formats, which you [can learn more about here](api-reference#inserting-data).
+Here we are using [SQLite's builting JSON support](https://www.sqlite.org/json1.html) to define our vector data in a JSON string. `sqlite-vss` supports vectors in a few different formats, which you [can learn more about here](api-reference#inserting-data).

 <p align="center"> <img src="./demo_q1.png" width="75%"> </p>